We all like to think we’ll live forever, but God knows how long I will live.

 When it was over, I got an excellent report.
 The doctor in charge told me that 98% of the patients that undergo this procedure do not get the good report that I got.
 It would seem that, at least on that day, I was in the top two percent!

-One of my favorite psalms is Psalm 91 because it has so many promises from God in it.
-I like Psalm 91 so much that I have committed the entire psalm to memory.
-It includes this verse:
+One of my favorite psalms is Psalm 91, because it has so many promises from God in it.
+Let me show you some of these promises:

-That verse reminds me of how blessed I really am!
+That psalm reminds me of how blessed I really am!
 On that day, when I relied on God’s Word for strength and courage, His Word sustained me!

 But having said that, I have to be honest and admit that, on the day when I kept reciting that phrase, “whether I live or die, I am the Lord’s”, I didn’t even know where it was in the Bible.
 I had to look it up later.